 No products in the cart.

-The thermometer officially inched past 90 this week, so we decided it was high-time to share a few of our favorite healthy summer drinks for kids – and there’s something for every taste and occasion!
+The thermometer officially inched past 90 this week, so we decided it was high time to share a few of our favorite healthy summer drinks for kids – and there’s something for every taste and occasion!

-These icy refreshers are more than just a quick, delicious cool down…each drink offers its own supercharged health benefit (and they’d all make amazing popsicles too!).
+These icy refreshers are more than just a quick, delicious cooldown…each drink offers its own supercharged health benefit (and they’d all make amazing popsicles too!).
 Another hidden advantage of DIY’ing your own summer drinks?
 It’s an easy way to get your kids involved in the kitchen!

 Lemonades: the official drink of summer!
-You can’t beat a tall icy glass of lemonade on a hot day, but they’re often loaded with tons of unecessary sugar.
+You can’t beat a tall icy glass of lemonade on a hot day, but they’re often loaded with tons of unnecessary sugar.
 Here are 4 of our favorite guaranteed kid-pleaser healthy versions.

 10-Minute Healthy Lemonade from Amy’s Healthy Baking – your classic summer lemonade with zero added sugar.